JonGerhardson/collusion_wiki_scrape/README.md

   },
 ```

-I didn't retry any URLS.
+I didn't attempt to work around any blocks if they happened.
 I omitted ~1900 URLs which were the same JSON file from sec.gov with '?' query parameters added.

 I did this because I expect many of these links will prove to be ephemeral, and someone might be curious about what the bots were reading.